evaezpour/image_similarity/readme.md

 ### Step 6: Run the Docker Container

-If the "features.pkl" file is stored locally on your host machine, run the container with a mounted volume:
+If the 'features.pkl' file is stored locally on your host machine, run the container with a mounted volume:

 docker run -p 5000:5000 -v D:/image_features:/app/image_features image_similarity_service